 Indeed, gardeners are now being urged not to grow bamboo because it threatens your home’s foundations and also your neighbour’s land.

-Worryingly, bamboo plants cannot be killed-off with herbicides and will need extensive work to destroy the roots.
+Worryingly, the plants cannot be killed-off with herbicides and will need extensive work to destroy the roots.

 The roots of a bamboo plant

-The issue is that the roots of a bamboo plant are so robust they can break through brick and some variants of bamboo have roots that extend laterally – by up to 30ft!
+The issue is that the roots of the plant are so robust they can break through brick and some variants have roots that extend laterally – by up to 30ft!